bobbae/gcp/challenges/README.md

 * You can also use Codepen.io or Jupyter lab or equivalent to implement the solution and send us the publicly available link.

-* You can use any one of the following scripting or programming languages:  Python, Node.js,Java, Kotlin, Go, Rust.
+* You can use any one of the following scripting or programming languages:  Python, Node.js, Java, Kotlin, Go, Rust.

 * The challenges are described in the final and complete form.